- Brand name

 - cimetidine - a medicine used to treat ulcers

-- disulfiram - a medicine used in alcohol abuse
+- disulfiram - a medicine used in the treatment of alcohol abuse

 These medicines may be affected by LEXOTAN, or may affect how well LEXOTAN works.
 You may need to use different amounts of your medicine, or you may need to take different medicines.
 Your doctor will advise you.

-Your doctor or pharmacist has more information on medicines to be careful with or avoid while taking LEXOTAN.
+Your doctor or pharmacist has more information on medicines to be careful with or avoid whilst taking LEXOTAN.

 If you have not told your doctor about any of the above, tell them before you start taking LEXOTAN.